 Even Rome has taken a leaf out of Northern Italy's book and put traffic restrictions in place.

-Brescia is also another big polluter because of their heavy industry, but even tourist hot spot Florence is a top offender, with the worst air pollution of any Italian city.
+Brescia is also another big polluter because of their heavy industry, but even the tourist hot spot Florence is among the worst, with the worst air pollution of any Italian city.

 Naples is especially icky, with toxic waste dumping such a problem that it drove down sales of the city's prized buffalo mozzarella back in 2008, for fear that it was contaminated.
 Part of the problem is that the local mafia is rumored to profit wildly off illegal dumping.